snowplow/documentation/docs/recipes/recipe-user-engagement/index.md

 <table><tbody><tr><td><code>domain_userid</code></td><td>client side cookie ID set against the domain the tracking is on</td></tr><tr><td><code>network_userid</code></td><td>server side cookie ID set against the collector domain</td></tr><tr><td><code>user_ipaddress</code></td><td>the user’s IP address</td></tr></tbody></table>

-Please note that in Try Snowplow and BDP Cloud, these fields (as well as the `domain_sessionid`) are being hashed with Snowplow's [PII enrichment](/docs/enriching-your-data/available-enrichments/pii-pseudonymization-enrichment/index.md) to protect user privacy.
-With Snowplow BDP, you are able to configure this enrichment to hash (or not hash) any number of out of the box or custom fields.

 We end by building a user engagement table to explore how you can develop a better understanding of how your users engage with you over time.

 ## Implement automatic tracking